8483/notes/topics/electron.md

 ### asar

+The `.asar` file, or archive rather, is a simple tar-like format that concatenates files into a single file that allows Electron to read arbitrary files from it without unpacking the whole file.

+It’s really just a read-only map of what files are within the Electron build, allowing Electron itself to know what’s inside.
+You can pass the `–unpack` option and some files will not be packed.
+Doing so will create two files: app.asar and app.asar.unpacked.

 We can see the source files via `Contents/Resources/app`.
 We can hide these by packaging them in an `.asar` archive.
 This is similar to a `.tar` file, but without compression.
 This archive can be easily unpacked, but it does provide an extra layer of security.

 ```bash